 Car-free holidays in NorthumberlandNorthumberland

-From the beautiful borderlands around Berwick upon Tweed to the less explored industrial heritage around Blyth, Northumberland is packed with cracking destinations for a car-free break: seaside castles and colonies of seals, gardens, museums and miles of dune-backed beaches.
+From the beautiful borderlands around Berwick upon Tweed to the less explored industrial heritage around Blyth, Northumberland is packed with cracking destinations for a car-free break.
+Explore seaside castles and colonies of seals, gardens, museums and miles of dune-backed beaches.
 With a railway line along the coast, regular bus services, and year-round boat trips, there's no need to drive.
-Or head inland to the medieval treasures of Hexham with its ancient abbey and bus connections to Hadrian's Wall.
+Head inland to the medieval treasures of Hexham with its ancient abbey and bus connections to Hadrian's Wall.

 • County: Northumberland